Kalmantic/peakinfer/design/TokenOp Product Requirements Document (PRD) v0.7.md

 Format output as discovered.yaml with structured findings.`,
       options: {
-        systemPrompt: "You are the Discovery Agent in TokenOp's multi-agent system.
+        systemPrompt: "You are the Discovery Agent in Peakinfer's multi-agent system.
 Focus on comprehensive infrastructure analysis across all layers.",
         allowedTools: ["Read", "Write"],
         maxTurns: 3
       }